 Excel VBA Do Loop

 There are 2-3 types of loops in VBA.
-Some loops work when the condition is TRUE and some works when the condition becomes FALSE.
-Excel VBA Do Loop is such kind that works till the condition is TRUE and it exits as the condition becomes FALSE.
+Some loops work when the condition is TRUE, and some works when the condition becomes FALSE.
+Excel VBA Do Loop is such a kind that works till the condition is TRUE, and it exits as the condition becomes FALSE.
 Do Loop is of 2 types, which is Do-Until loop and Do-While Loop.
-Do Loop starts working only when the condition satisfies the requirement and then we need to define the exit condition as well when the loop will be stopped.
-If we do not define this, then the loop will run till the limit of defined data types.
+Do Loop starts working only when the condition satisfies the requirement, and then we need to define the exit condition as well when the loop is stopped.
+If we do not define this, then the loop will run until the defined data types limit.

 Below is the syntax of Do Loop:

 How to Use Do Loop in Excel VBA?

 We will learn how to use Do Loop in Excel by using the VBA Code.

 In this example, we will see how Do Until Loop works.
 We will run the condition where the Do loop will print the number until the condition is TRUE and get excited once the condition becomes FALSE.

 Step 1: Now, open a Module from the Insert menu tab firstly, as shown below.